kuyawa/HarmonyJS_SDK/readme.md

 # HarmonyJS SDK

-Harmony JS SDK is a javascript library that provides an easy way to interact with Harmony's blockchain.
+HarmonyJS SDK is a javascript library that provides an easy way to interact with Harmony's blockchain.

 This library contains a few packages: